-- The data is from the University of Chicago who conducts the survey for ISBE and the data is provided via a spreadsheet. - The spreadsheet is loaded into the Data Warehouse table by ISBE IT staff and all data points are directly from this table. - The percentage of schools in the district with a response rate over 50% is calculated as follows: - Do not include students where the student count = 0 - If student response rate and that teacher response rate are both > 50% the school is considered over 50% - The total number of schools is a count of schools with either a student response rate and/or a teacher response rate - Don't count the school if both rates are missing - This metric is only displayed on the District level IIRC, assuming the business rules are meet for displaying this information - The 5Essential components for school success are: - Effective Leaders - Collaborative Teachers - Supportive Environment - Ambitious Instruction - Involved Families - Each component receives a score level from blank (NULL) to 99 - The scores map to one of six levels as follows: - 5 MOST IMPLEMENTATION (80+) - 4 MORE IMPLEMENTATION (60 to 79) - 3 AVERAGE IMPLEMENTATION (40 to 59) - 2 LESS IMPLEMENTATION (20 to 39) - 1 LEAST IMPLEMENTATION (1 to 19) - 0 NOT APPLICABLE/LOW RESPONSE (blank or NULL)
+- The data is from the University of Chicago who conducts the survey for ISBE and the data is provided via a spreadsheet. - The spreadsheet is loaded into the Data Warehouse table by ISBE IT staff and all data points are directly from this table. - The percentage of schools in the district with a response rate over 50% is calculated as follows: - Do not include students where the student count = 0 - If student response rate and that teacher response rate are both > 50% the school is considered over 50% - The total number of schools is a count of schools with both a student response rate and a teacher response rate - Don't count the school if any rate is missing - This metric is only displayed on the District level IIRC, assuming the business rules are meet for displaying this information - The 5Essential components for school success are: - Effective Leaders - Collaborative Teachers - Supportive Environment - Ambitious Instruction - Involved Families - Each component receives a score level from blank (NULL) to 99 - The scores map to one of six levels as follows: - 5 VERY STRONG (80+) - 4 STRONG (60 to 79) - 3 NEUTRAL (40 to 59) - 2 WEAK (20 to 39) - 1 VERY WEAK (1 to 19) - 0 NOT APPLICABLE/LOW RESPONSE (0, blank, or NULL)